aerickt/steno-dictionaries/README.md

  - `STPH*R/*R/*R` → select 3 characters to the left
  - `STPH-BG/-BG/-BG` → move to the right by 3 words

-## plover-base.json
+## lapwing-base.json

-This dictionary is intended to replace Plover's `main.json` that comes by default.
-It has over 100,000 entries and should be sufficient for most everyday writing.
-It roughly follows Plover theory with a few additions and changes outlined in this page.
+This dictionary is a derivative of Plover's `main.json` that is intended to act as a replacement.
+It has over 111k entries and is sufficient for most everyday writing.
+Lapwing differs from stock Plover theory in a few ways.
+I have listed core principles and changes on this page.

 > I manually built this dictionary over the course of 6 months on and off.
 Please let me know if you spot any errors or misleading entries to correct!